Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Abstract

 \section{Abstract}

-Well defined quantum field theory (QFT) for the electroweak force including quantum electrodynamics (QED) and the weak force is obtained by considering a natural unitary representation of a group $K\subset SU(2,2)$, where $K\cong SL(2,{\bf C})\times U(1)$, on a state space of Schwartz spinors, a Fock space ${\mathcal F}$ of multiparticle states and a space ${\mathcal H}$ of fermionic multiparticle states which forms a Grassman algebra.
+Well defined quantum field theory (QFT) for the electroweak force including quantum electrodynamics (QED) and the weak force is obtained by considering natural unitary representations of a group $K\subset U(2,2)$, where $K$ is locally isomorphic to $SL(2,{\bf C})\times U(1)$, on a state space of Schwartz spinors, a Fock space ${\mathcal F}$ of multiparticle states and a space ${\mathcal H}$ of fermionic multiparticle states which forms a Grassmann algebra.
 These algebras are defined constructively and emerge from the requirement of covariance associated with the geometry of space-time.
 (Here $K$ is the structure group of a certain principal bundle associated with a given M\"{o}bius structure modeling space-time.)
 Scattering processes are associated with intertwining operators between various algebras, which are encoded in an associated bundle of kernel algebras.
 Supersymmetry emerges naturally from the algebraic structure of the theory.
-Kernels can be generated using $K$ invariant matrix valued measures given a suitable definition of invariance.
-It is shown how Feynman propagators, fermion loops and the electron self energy can be given well defined interpretations as measures invariant in this sense.
-An example of the methods described in the paper is given in which the first order Feynman amplitude of electron-electron scattering ($ee\rightarrow ee$) is derived from a simple order (2,2) kernel.
-A second example is given explaining electron-neutrino scattering ($ee_{\nu}\rightarrow ee_{\nu}$), which is a manifestation of the weak force.
+Kernels can be generated using $K$ covariant matrix valued measures given a suitable definition of covariance.
+It is shown how Feynman propagators, fermion loops and the electron self energy can be given well defined interpretations as measures covariant in this sense.
+An example of the methods described in the paper is given in which the first order Feynman amplitude of electro-electron scattering ($ee\rightarrow ee$) is derived from a simple order (2,2) kernel.
+A second example is given explaining muon decay which is a manifestation of the weak force.